rks101/eglinux/bash/README.md

 Check [Bash options](https://devhints.io/bash)

-Note: Some options may vary from shell to shell and across versions installed and distributions.
-Do not worry; explore different options.
+Note: In shell scripting, some options may vary from one shell type to another and across versions installed and Linux distributions.
+Do not worry; practice and explore different options.

 [Bash cheatsheet](https://github.com/LeCoupa/awesome-cheatsheets/blob/master/languages/bash.sh)